raghav-4002/expression-evaluator/Stopwatch/README.md

     - Learned about the 'read()' syscall.
     - Learned about 'File streams and file descriptors' and how they differ.
     - Learned about 'bit-flags, bit-manipulation and bit-masking'.

-- 'time.h' and time functions and datatypes available in C.